Risk Management

 Three Lines Framework

 Roles, responsibilities, and operating model for AI risk governance across first, second, and third lines of defence.
+Designed for practical adoption by your existing team structures with clear accountability and escalation pathways.

 Board Reporting Pack